 - Funeral expenses.

-When are both available?
+When are Both Available?

 In certain cases, plaintiffs may be able to bring both a wrongful death claim and a survival action.
 An attorney and team who has experience in wrongful death and survival action cases can assist you in determining whether this situation fits your case.

-Choose a Firm That Puts Family First
+A Texas Wrongful Death Law Firm That Puts Family First

-'Family' is one of the Button Law Firm's Core Values.
+'Family' is one of the Button Law Firm's core values.
 We understand how life-altering and heartbreaking it is to lose a family member.
 Ultimately, our goal is to bring you and your family as close to closure as possible while making sure that what happened to your loved one does not happen to anyone else, ever again.